 - 15. The CP is aligned with WFP's Strategic Objective 2, 4 and 516 and its gender policy.17 - 16.
-Its objectives are to: - ▶ enhance food and nutrition security by improving education, nutrition and health throughout the life cycle (Strategic Objective 4); - > strengthen communities' resilience by mitigating shocks and adapting to climate change (Strategic Objective 2); - ➤ link the purchasing power of local food-based programmes to small farmers, to transform food and nutrition assistance into productive investments in local communities (Strategic Objective 5); and - > strengthen the Government's capacity to design, manage and implement tools, policies and programmes for predicting and reducing hunger (Strategic Objective 5). - 17.
+Its objectives are to: - ▶ enhance food and nutrition security by improving education, nutrition and health throughout the life cycle (Strategic Objective 4); - strengthen communities' resilience by mitigating shocks and adapting to climate change (Strategic Objective 2); - ➤ link the purchasing power of local food-based programmes to small farmers, to transform food and nutrition assistance into productive investments in local communities (Strategic Objective 5); and - > strengthen the Government's capacity to design, manage and implement tools, policies and programmes for predicting and reducing hunger (Strategic Objective 5). - 17.
 All components build on past cooperation, existing partnerships with United Nations agencies and NGO partners, and synergies with the Government's social policies and with new laws for nutrition, school feeding and local food production.
-The CP contributes to outcomes 2, 3 and 4 of the United Nations Development Assistance Framework (UNDAF) for 2013-2017 (see Annex II) and to MDGs 1, 2 and 5.18 - 18.
-The CP will be implemented in the departments of Chuquisaca, Cochabamba and Potosi, which contain 80 percent of Bolivia's most food-insecure municipalities, and have the highest prevalence of chronic undernutrition in children under 5, 19 along with a consumer price index (CPI) for food that is substantially higher than the national CPI. - 19.
+The CP contributes to outcomes 2, 3 and 4 of the United Nations Development Assistance Framework (UNDAF) for 2013-2017 (see Annex II) and to MDGs 1, 2 and 5. - 18.
+The CP will be implemented in the departments of Chuquisaca, Cochabamba and Potosi, which contain 80 percent of Bolivia's most food-insecure municipalities, and have the highest prevalence of chronic undernutrition in children under 5,19 along with a consumer price index for food that is substantially higher than the national index. - 19.
 Target municipalities rely on subsistence agriculture and have limited access to water, high prevalence of undernutrition and low literacy levels; their populations are mainly indigenous people.
-Target municipalities must demonstrate their willingness to work with WFP on a hand-over strategy to ensure sustainability. - 20.
-Starting with 20 municipalities, the CP will expand to cover 40, funding permitting.
-It will reach 74,000 people each year school-age children, PLW and food-insecure families.

-19 Bolivia has nine departments; those with the highest chronic undernutrition among children under 5 are Potosí - 44 percent; Chuquisaca - 36 percent; Oruro - 33 percent; and Cochabamba - 31 percent (NHDS, 2008).
+19 Bolivia has nine departments; those with the highest chronic undernutrition among children under 5 are Potosí - 44 percent; Chuquisaca - 36 percent; Oruro - 33 percent; and Cochabamba - 31 percent (NHDS 2008).